MaryamAsgarinezhad/obsidian/Linux/API Services.md

     - `"--host", "0.0.0.0"`: Specifies the host on which the server will listen.
 In this case, it listens on all available network interfaces.
     - `"--port", "80"`: Specifies the port on which the server will listen.
 In this case, it listens on port 80.
     - `"--reload"`: Enables auto-reloading of the server when source files change, making it convenient for development.

+Tip: The uvicorn server will be up and ready on